hannu/crawl/README.md

 Usage
 -----

-To detect changes crawlers should be executed for example every hour (cron task is recommended) Run all crawlers in ./crawlers directory with command
+To detect changes crawlers should be executed for example every hour (cron task is recommended).
+Run all crawlers in ./crawlers directory with command

 <pre>